quixio/car-data-dashboard/README.md

 # Car data dashboard
-Simple example how to present data in Quix Data catalogue using Plotly and Dash library in Python.
+A simple example of how to present data in Quix Data catalogue using Plotly and Dash library in Python.

 [![](doc/car-demo-dashboard.svg)](doc/car-demo-dashboard.svg "Architecture")